 USA Toyz is a good laser set that I think is particularly good for younger kids.
 If your child is under 7, this might be the best option for you.
 As the name says, the service folks for USA Toys are based in the USA so customer service and warranty is better than some of the other laser tag sets listed in our review.
 This set, like a few others, offers 4 game modes that allow you to change the weapon mode on the blasters.
 USA Toyz lasers can switch between standard pistol, shotgun, rocket, and burst.
 These durable laser guns are fun and can bought at a good price.

-The USA Toyz laser tag set comes with 4 laser tag blasters as well as a laser tag spider.
+The USA Toyz laser tag set comes with either 2 or 4 laser tag blasters as well as a laser tag spider.
 The laser tag spider is good so that kids can get a chance to practice their aim without having a friend to shoot at.
 This is a great set for a younger kid because of that add on.
 These laser tag blasters use a simple trigger firing mechanism that is easy for children to fire.
 This set can be used both inside and outside.
 From person experience, I’d recommend having your children play mostly outside or at least in the basement because of a game of laser tag can get a bit loud.
 The USA Toyz laser guns can fire and trigger another gun at about 130 feet out.

 I’d recommended this set for ages 4-years-old and up.